Dark matter scattering in astrophysical media: collective effects: EM sum rule limits

 \section{EM sum rule limits}

 Causality imposes constraints on the properties of in-medium propagators, and as discussed in Section~\ref{sec_emsum}, this allows us to place constraints on certain types of scattering rates.
-In particular, for a dark photon mediator, we have $\Imag (\Pi^{XX}_{\rm tot})_{\mu\nu} = - \kappa^2 Q^4 \Imag D^A_{\mu\nu}$, where $D^A_{\mu\nu}$ is the in-medium propagator for the SM photon (in Lorenz gauge), so we are interested in the properties of the SM photon propagator.
+In particular, for a dark photon mediator, we have $\Imag (\Pi^{XX}_{\rm tot})_{\mu\nu} = \kappa^2 Q^4 \Imag \left(-i D_{\mu\nu}\right)$, where $D_{\mu\nu}$ is the in-medium propagator for the SM photon, in Lorenz gauge.
+More specifically, $D_{\mu\nu}$ is the analytic continuation of the in-medium imaginary-time propagator.
+In the real-time formalism, we can write the photon propagator $\left(D_{\mu\nu}\right)_{ab}$ as~\cite{bellac}